bitcraze/bitcraze-website/src/tutorials/z-ranger-deck.md

 To use the Z-Ranger deck you need to use the Python client and set up a connection with your Crazyflie.
 For more information about how to set up your Crazyflie and install the client go to [Getting started with the Crazyflie 2.0](/getting-started-with-the-crazyflie-2-0/).

-In the client, go to Assist mode and choose Height-hold mode in the dropdown menu.
+In the client, go to Assist mode and choose Height-hold mode in the drop-down menu.
+Also make sure that the assist mode button is [configured](https://wiki.bitcraze.io/doc:crazyflie:client:pycfclient:index#input_devices).

 {% img Z-ranger deck tutorial; wide; /images/tutorials/height-hold.png %}

 Place the Crazyflie 2.0 on the floor in an area with lots of floor space for flying, then